NBISweden/aMeta/README.md

     cd .test
     ./runtest.sh -j 1

 Here, and below, by `-j` you can specify the number of threads that the workflow can use.
-Please make sure that the installation and test run accomplished successfully before proceeding with running aMeta on your data.
+Please make sure that the installation and test run accomplished successfully before proceeding with running aMeta on your real data.
 Potential problems with installation and test run often come from unstable internet connection and particular `conda` settings used e.g. at computer clusters, therefore we advise you to use your own freshly installed `conda`.
+Also, please note that the test run currently needs ~16 GB of RAM which is suitable for running on regular laptops.
+Nevertheless, when executing the test run on a computer cluster one should pay attention to assigning more than one core to the job since one core in a computer cluster may have less then 16 GB (for example ~8 GB) of RAM, and this can be the reason for failure of the test run on an HPC while it can still run fine on a laptop.

 ## Quick start